-5 Reasons To Scare Yourself: Joy Webber
+5 Reasons to Scare Yourself: Cristina Sigurdson

 The fear of change can be crippling.
 I have never seen myself adverse to change, but obviously, there are varying degrees.
 New shoes?
 Yay!
 New hairstyle?
 Good.
 New sheets?
 Ok.
 Moving away from your family, your friends, your church, your dream house, and all the familiarity you have known your whole life to go to a state where you literally know no one?
 Eh… When I moved from Indiana to Texas, I was forced to face this question head-on: Am I still ok with change?